 I have directed Shakespeare’s Tempest for Kids at least 6 different times, and the costumes and kids always change.
 But, one thing is consistent, the THUNDER TUBE!
 I use this great drum thunder tube by REMO to make all the thunder sounds during the play.

-The kids LOVE it… so much that they want to keep playing with it, again and … Continue reading
+The kids LOVE it… so much that they want to keep playing with it, … Continue reading

 I have had several people reach out to me who are performing my Jungle Book for Kids and ask about costumes.
 So, to make it easy for everyone, this is what I have done for my performances in the past.
 Please keep one thing in mind, ALL my performances use a minimal costume set.
 This makes it both economical as well as focused on the kids.
 That being said, here is what I did for each character. (disclaimer, there are affiliate links here, but you pay the same, I just get a small % of the sale via Amazon – … Continue reading